-The form for objecting to making directory information available is located in the back of the student handbook and must be completed and signed by the parent or age-eligible student and filed with the building principal's office no later than ten (10) school days after the beginning of each school year or the date the student is enrolled for school.
+The form for objecting to making directory information available is located in the back of the student handbook and must be completed and signed by the parent or ageeligible student and filed with the building principal's office no later than ten (10) school days after the beginning of each school year or the date the student is enrolled for school.
 Failure to file an objection by that time is considered a specific grant of permission.
 The district is required to continue to honor any signed-opt out form for any student no longer in attendance at the district.

-The right to opt out of the disclosure of directory information under Family Educational Rights and Privacy Act (FERPA) does not prevent the District from disclosing or requiring a student to disclose the student's name, identifier, or institutional email address in a class in which the student is enrolled.6 types of honors), as well as his/her participation in school clubs and extracurricular activities, among others.
-If the student participates in inherently public activities, such as, basketball, football, or other interscholastic activities, the publication of such information will be beyond the control of the District.
-A student's name and photograph will only be displayed on the district or school's web page(s) after receiving written permission from the student's parent or student if over the age of 18.
+The right to opt out of the disclosure of directory information under Family Educational Rights and Privacy Act (FERPA) does not prevent the District from disclosing or requiring a student to disclose the student's name, identifier, or institutional email address in a class in which the student is enrolled.